BrunoASMauricio/ProjectBase/README.md

 - [ ] Investigate necessity/feasibility of sending strings into code
 - [ ] gitall tasks
-  - [ ] Failed clones should automatically be cleaned up
+  - [ ] Failed clones should automatically be cleaned up Current bug, failed pulls somehow obtain the projectbase URL and subsequent `setup` clones projectbase instead of the respective repository
   - [ ] Do not perform `cd` for every git operation
   - [ ] Periodically fetch new data from repos
   - [ ] Periodically remove non-existing worktrees